iAJTin/iSMBIOS/README.md

             }
         }

+# Documentation

+ - For full code documentation, please see next link [documentation].

 # How can I send feedback!!!

 If you have found **iSMBIOS** useful at work or in a personal project, I would love to hear about it.
 If you have decided not to use **iSMBIOS**, please send me and email stating why this is so.
 I will use this feedback to improve **iSMBIOS** in future releases.